Mandywualmighty/Auto-following-Suitcase-Application/README.md

 #### Driver

-Placing the drivers' source code in `driver` folder, you can see there are subfolders for ultasonic deiver Placing the C source file and header file in the corresponding subfolder.
+Placing the drivers' source code in `driver` folder, you can see there are subfolders for ultasonic,GPRS,ZPH01,buzzer and temperature drivers.
+Placing the C source file and header file in the corresponding subfolder.

 |  folder/file        |            Function           |